Anas-Odeh/Image-Renaming-App/README.md

 To initiate the app, simply execute the Image-Renaming-App.exe.
 The software automatically scans for image files with case viewer annotations within the specified directory, applies the annotation-based renaming protocol, and aggregates the renamed images into the "pooled images" folder.

 ![Screenshot (37)](https://github.com/Anas-Odeh/Image-Renaming-App/assets/133384773/731b8396-00bf-4fe7-b3b4-17a60eab32ad)

+1. Select the main folder that contains multiple subfolders.
+2. Start analysis.

 **Application Scenarios**